Veterinary Technology Program

 Clinical experiences are scheduled through CSCC veterinary technology program advisors.
 They will place students at a clinic or hospital based on student preference and space availability.
 All students will complete nearly 500 hours of clinical experience.
 The clinical experiences are broken down over the senior year into four private site experiences, which transfer back as Animal Sciences 3191 internship credit.

 The courses you take will teach you about animal anatomy and physiology, health, nutrition, genetics, and behavior.
 Your learning experiences at The Ohio State University and Columbus State Community College are very hands on and enable you to work with a variety of animals.
 With state-of-the-art teaching laboratories, the opportunities to learn are endless.

 Joint Program Minor Replacement

-Students that are enrolled in the College of Food, Agricultural, and Environmental Sciences at The Ohio State University are all required to complete a minor to graduate.
-However, students that are in the Veterinary Technology Joint Program will complete a set of courses required for the program that will fulfill that minor requirement.
+Students enrolled in the College of Food, Agricultural, and Environmental Sciences at The Ohio State University are all required to complete a minor to graduate.
+However, students in the Veterinary Technology Joint Program will complete a set of courses required for the program that will fulfill the minor requirement.

 Club Area-Specific Opportunities (click here for more clubs)